KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_geometry_of_return.md

 you are the local expression of that balancing.

 You are the Chestahedron beating at the center of your life.
-You are the torus through which energy breathes.
+You are the Torus through which energy breathes.
 You are the Möbius continuity behind your contradictions.
 You are the Ouroboros of your own awakening.